-j) Earnings (loss) per share
+l) Earnings (loss) per share

 Basic earnings (loss) per share is calculated by dividing the net income or loss attributable to the common shareholders of the Company by the weighted average number of common shares outstanding during the reporting period.
 Diluted earnings (loss) per share is calculated by dividing the net income or loss applicable to common shares by the sum of the weighted average number of common shares issued and outstanding and all additional common shares that would have been outstanding if potentially dilutive instruments were converted.
+For the years presented, this calculation proved to be anti-dilutive.

-k) Share-based payments
+m) Share-based payments